-1.1.1 Master Plan.
+- 1.1.1 Master Plan.
 As further described in the Introduction, the Master Plan describes the mixed-use development to be known as Vista Field.
 The Master Plan is general in nature and subject to change.
-Most of the Commercial property is located in a portion of Vista Field known as Village Center, although Commercial uses may occur in other parts of Vista Field.
+Most of the Commercial property is located in a portion of Vista Field known as Village Center, although Commercial uses may occur in other parts of Vista Field. - 1.1.2 Master Plan Area.
+The Master Plan Area is as described on Exhibit A. The Master Plan Area may be modified as described in the Vista Field Declaration. - 1.1.4 Phasing.
+As property is made subject to the Vista Field Declaration, Commercial Private Property within the phased addition shall automatically become subject to this Commercial Declaration unless the Supplemental Declaration or Amendment to the Declaration specifically provides otherwise.
+No amendment to this Commercial Declaration shall be required. - 1.1.5 Temporary Commercial Space.
+The Founder anticipates the incremental development of commercial districts using farmers' markets and other open-air markets, pushcarts, kiosks, food trucks and other nontraditional commercial space.
+These structures may be placed within the footprint intended for a permanent building and may be relocated to other such spaces if and when a permanent building is constructed in that location.
+Such structures may also be placed in parking lots, plazas and other open spaces.
+The right to create such space is limited to the Founder or its assigns and is not subject to the Design Code.

-1.1.2 Master Plan Area.
-The Master Plan Area is as described on Exhibit A. The Master Plan Area may be modified as described in the Vista Field Declaration.
+1.2 Relationship to Residential Property

-1.1.3 Residential Property.
-Owners of Residential Parcels within Vista Field are not members of the Commercial Association and, notwithstanding anything herein to the contrary, Owners of Residential Parcel and Owners of Mixed-Use Parcels (with respect to the portion used for Residential uses) do not pay any assessments or for any share of real estate taxes, insurance premiums, maintenance, or improvement of, or services or other expenses related to, common elements (as defined in the Act), other units (as defined in the Act), or other real estate described in this Commercial Declaration.
-Assigned Values, which determine both voting rights and assessments, are based only on non-Residential uses, including the non-Residential portions of Mixed-Use Parcels.
-Residential Parcels and the Residential portions of Mixed-Use Parcels are not subject to, or benefitted by, this Commercial Declaration except for the following:
+- 1.2.1 Exclusion.
+Owners of Residential Parcels within Vista Field are not members of the Commercial Association.
+Notwithstanding anything herein to the contrary, Owners of Residential Parcel and Owners of Mixed-Use Parcels (with respect to the portion used for Residential uses) do not pay any assessments or for any share of real estate taxes, insurance premiums, maintenance, or improvement of, or services or other expenses related to, common elements (as defined in the Act), other units (as defined in the Act), or other real estate described in this Commercial Declaration. - 1.2.2 Assigned Values.
+Assigned Values, which determine both voting rights and Assessments for the Commercial Association as provided in Section 2.3, are based only on non-Residential uses, including the non-Residential portions of Mixed-Use Parcels.

-- (a) Easements.
+- 1.2.3 Applicable Provisions.
+Residential Parcels and the Residential portions of Mixed-Use Parcels are not subject to, or benefitted by, this Commercial Declaration except for the following: - (a) Easements.
 Owners of Residential property have an easement over the Commercial Commons as provided in paragraph 3.1.4. - (b) Design Review.
 As described in Section 1.2 of this Commercial Declaration, after the Development Period, Design Review for Mixed-Use Parcels, shall be assigned to the Commercial Association. - (c) Repair and Reconstruction.
 Mixed-Use Parcels are subject to the provisions of 8.2.2 regarding repair and reconstruction after a fire or other loss.